Lac-Mégantic rail disaster: Canadian federal impact

 On July 7, Canadian Prime Minister Stephen Harper described the area as a "war zone" and claimed the federal Cabinet would have the proper authorities "to conduct a very complete investigation and act on the recommendations".

-The disaster has drawn criticisms of federal deregulation of the rail industry in Canada.
-The Public Service Alliance of Canada, which represents inspectors at Transport Canada, has objected to a pattern of fewer inspections, deferred maintenance of rail lines already in poor condition and an increasing number of cars on each train, going as far as to label the government of Canada as "complicit" in the disaster.
-Leaders of two federal opposition parties, the New Democratic Party and the Bloc Québécois, have called for Parliament to examine rail safety in Canada with possible implementation of stricter regulation.
-The Conservative Party has opposed a critical review of Transport Canada's oversight of the railways, Millions of dollars budgeted to Transport Canada for rail safety in fiscal years 2011–12 and 2012–13 remain unspent.
+The disaster drew criticisms of federal deregulation of the rail industry in Canada.
+The Public Service Alliance of Canada, which represented inspectors at Transport Canada, objected to a pattern of fewer inspections, deferred maintenance of rail lines already in poor condition and an increasing number of cars on each train, going as far as to label the government of Canada as "complicit" in the disaster.
+Leaders of two federal opposition parties, the New Democratic Party and the Bloc Québécois, called for Parliament to examine rail safety in Canada with possible implementation of stricter regulation.
+The Conservative Party opposed a critical review of Transport Canada's oversight of the railways, Millions of dollars budgeted to Transport Canada for rail safety in fiscal years 2011–12 and 2012–13 remain unspent.

 In Canada, federal regulation requires rail carriers carry adequate third-party liability insurance but does not legislate a specific dollar minimum in coverage.
 The amount of coverage is not disclosed to the public nor to municipalities along the line.
 MMA was insured for $25 million in liability; a second policy exists but only covers damage to MMA equipment and rolling stock.

 The federal government had been subject to intense lobbying by CPR and the Railway Association of Canada prior to the disaster, with railway association lobbyists meeting with multiple federal officials “to inform about the movement of dangerous goods, including voluntary and regulatory requirements, volumes, customers and safety measures to assure them that current regulations for dangerous goods transportation are sufficient.”
 A similar situation exists in the US, with nearly $47 million/year in lobbying to delay safety measures such as positive train control.

 The Environmental Petitions process of the federal Commissioner of the Environment and Sustainable Development is one avenue for citizen redress, whereby the Minister is required to answer within 120 days.

 In December 2011, the Commissioner on Environment and Sustainable Development, a branch of the Auditor General of Canada, recommended to address weaknesses in the oversight of the transportation of dangerous goods.
 Deficiencies identified by the AGC in 2011 included: